sweeden-ttu/legal-luminary/_pages/bail-bonds.md

 ### 24/7 Availability

 Agents are available around the clock, every day of the week, including holidays.
 When someone is in jail, waiting isn't an option.
-Bad Boy Bail Bonds understands that arrests happen at any time, and they're ready to help whenever you need them.
+Bad Boy Bail Bonds understands that arrests happen at any time, and they're ready to help whenever needed.

 ### Flexible Payment Options